 Equipment costs can vary wildly depending on the manufacturer and the type.
 Please consult with your teammates and the manufacturers to determine what will work best for you.
 Please do your research in advance so that you are able to list the exact item requested along with the suggested cost.

 What is the maximum grant amount?

 Grant amounts vary according to athletic ability, financial need and the type of grant requested.
-Generally, grant amounts don’t exceed $2,500.
+Grant amounts average $1,800, and they will not exceed $5,000.

 Do I have to have a doctor’s note?